Quantcast

 Planting

-Dill grows best in full sun (6 to 8 hours of direct sunlight).
+Dill plants grow best in full sun (6 to 8 hours of direct sunlight).
 Also, choose a location that is protected from strong winds, as dill’s tall foliage can be blown over easily.

-Choose a planting site with well-draining soil that’s rich in organic matter.
-The pH of the soil should ideally be between slightly acidic and neutral (6.5–7.0).
+Choose a planting site with well-draining soil rich in organic matter.
+The soil’s pH should ideally be between slightly acidic and neutral (6.5–7.0).

 Plant dill near cabbage, Brussels sprouts, broccoli, and other Brassicas; it’s thought to improve their growth and protect them from pests.
 Keep it away from carrots, however, as it can decrease yields.
 Learn more about companion planting